 1- The untrusted AF as VFL server sends VFL preparation requests to each of the candidate VFL client(s), using Nnef_VFLTrainingRequest_Request to check if the VFL client(s) can meet the ML Model training requirement (which includes the Analytics ID, list of sample IDs, and optionally Feature ID, etc.).
 The external NWDAF IDs obtained in the discovery procedure (see clause 6.2H.2.1.1) is included to indicate the target NWDAFs.
 The suggested VFL Interoperability Information to negotiate the intermediate resuls that will be used in training.

 2- The NEF maps the external NWDAF and GPSI(s) to the internal NWDAF and SUPI(s).
-The NEF send VFL preparation request to the candidate internal NWDAF ID using Nnwdaf_VFLTraining_Request service with the same information as provided in step 1 in clause 6.2H.2.2.1.
+The NEF send VFL preparation request to the corresponding candidate internal NWDAF ID using Nnwdaf_VFLTraining_Request service with the same information as provided in step 1 in clause 6.2H.2.2.1.

 3- Same as step 2 in clause 6.2H.2.2-1.